rroger/ngx-translate-multi-http-loader/README.md

  6           | 10.x+               | 1.x+

 ## Usage
-#### 1. Setup the `TranslateModule` to use the `MultiTranslateHttpLoader`:
+#### 1. Setup the `TranslateModule` to use the `MultiTranslateWebpackLoader`:

-The `MultiTranslateHttpLoader` uses HttpClient to load translations, which means that you have to import the HttpClientModule from `@angular/common/http` before the `TranslateModule`:
+The `MultiTranslateWebpackLoader` uses HttpClient to load translations, which means that you have to import the HttpClientModule from `@angular/common/http` before the `TranslateModule`:

 ```ts